Cycle News Staff | November 14, 2024

 The facility manufactured Dunlop motorcycles tires and Falken automotive tires, and is the Official Tire Supplier to the MotoAmerica Championship and the Progressive American Flat Track Championship.

 The New York-based plant, located in Tonawanda near Buffalo, opened in 1923.
-Sumitomo took full control of it and the The Dunlop Motorcycle Tire brand in October 2015 after parent company Sumitomo Rubber Industries ended a joint venture with Ohio-based Goodyear Dunlop Tires North America.
-The sudden closure of one of the region’s largest manufacturing operations took elected officials and the approximate 1550 union and salaried by surprise.
+Sumitomo took full control of it and the Dunlop Motorcycle Tire brand in October 2015 after parent company Sumitomo Rubber Industries ended a joint venture with Ohio-based Goodyear Dunlop Tires North America.
+The sudden closure of one of the region’s largest manufacturing operations took elected officials and the approximate 1550 union and salaried employees by surprise.
 The Japan-based company said attempts to control costs, along with investments in the aging facility, had failed to offset mounting financial losses.

 “The plant closure is primarily due to overall facility performance within the increasingly competitive international tire market,” according to a statement from Sumitomo.
 “This difficult decision follows a multi-year analysis of the company’s financial situation and general market conditions.”

 Efforts to save the Tonawanda plant, near Buffalo, included trying to find a buyer for it, Sumitomo said in a press release, but the company said there were no offers.
 Erie County Executive Mark Poloncarz and Congressman Nick Langworthy said they are shocked over the sudden closure of the Sumitomo Rubber plant.
-Sumitomo had recently invested $140 million in the facility, including $129 million in 2022, according Poloncarz.
+Sumitomo had recently invested $140 million in the facility, including $129 million in 2022, according to Poloncarz.

 “It appears this decision was made by the Japanese owner’s board without any discussion with local and state officials about the possibility of closure,” Poloncarz said.
 “At no point did Sumitomo ask for any additional assistance to remain in operation, despite the fact we have always supported their efforts to succeed here in Erie County with tax incentives and assistance through the Erie County Industrial Development Agency.”